 Reestablishment of more natural and increased water flow to Everglades NP is a key requirement for Everglades restoration and additional bridging of the Tamiami Trail is necessary to accomplish restoration as the current roadway still continues to limit water flow.
 In FY 2014, Congress provided \$7.5 million for the highest priority component of the Tamiami Trail Next Steps project, the construction of a 2.6 mile bridge and associated road raising.
 The proposed project is located at the deepest portion of Shark River Slough, the section of the River of Grass that historically carried the largest volume of water into Everglades NP.
-The State of Florida has committed to match Federal funds for this project, up to \$90.0 million over three years.
+The State of Florida has committed to match Federal funds for this project, up to \$90.0 million.

-The entire cost for this project, the 2.6 mile bridge and road raising, is currently estimated at \$193.3 million.
-For FY 2015 and out-years, the Highway Trust Fund has been identified as the source of the Federal funding for this project.
-The current authorization, Moving Ahead for Progress in the 21st Century Act (MAP-21), expires at the beginning of FY 2015.
-As part of the

-Administration's Highway Trust Fund reauthorization process, the Administration is proposing the creation of a Nationally Significant Federal Lands and Tribal Projects Program (NSFLTP), which will provide needed construction or reconstruction of large, nationally-significant transportation infrastructure within or accessing Federal or tribal lands.
+The entire cost for this project is currently estimated at \$143.9 million.
+To date, \$30.0 million of the Federal match has been identified; including a \$20.0 million Federal Transportation Investment Generating Economic Recovery (TIGER) grant awarded to the State in 2014, \$7.5 million appropriated to the NPS Construction in 2014 (noted above), and \$2.5 million from the Highway Trust Fund mandatory funding allocation to the NPS' Federal Lands Transportation Program in 2015.
+For FY 2016 and out-years, the Highway Trust Fund has been identified as the primary source of Federal funding for this project.
+The current authorization, Moving Ahead for Progress in the 21st Century Act (MAP-21), has received a short term extension and expires in May 2015.
+As part of the Administration's Highway Trust Fund reauthorization process, the Administration is proposing the creation of a Nationally Significant Federal Lands and Tribal Projects Program (NSFLTP), which will provide needed construction or reconstruction of large, nationally-significant transportation infrastructure within or accessing Federal or tribal lands.
 Tamiami Trail bridging is an example of a project that will be eligible for these funds if the NSFLTP is authorized by Congress.
-If the transportation reauthorization process is not accomplished by the beginning of FY 2015 and the current MAP-21 authority is extended for another year, the NPS plans to defer up to \$30 million in projects, if needed, to cover 50 percent of the cost of contract payments due.
+If the transportation reauthorization process is not accomplished by the beginning of FY 2016 and the current MAP-21 authority is extended for another year, the NPS plans to defer other priority projects in the Southeast Region to fund its remaining commitment to the Tamiami Trail project out of the current NPS allocation over a period of several years.

-Land Acquisition (\$685,000)
+Land Acquisition (\$670,000)

-Land Acquisition Management (\$685,000)
+Land Acquisition Management (\$670,000)

-Funding in FY 2015 will administer the Federal land acquisition program in south Florida to enable completion of land acquisition and to meet the schedule established by DOI.
+Funding in FY 2016 will administer the Federal land acquisition program in south Florida to enable completion of land acquisition and to meet the schedule established by DOI.

-U.S. Department of the Interior: Fish and Wildlife Service (\$10,721,000)
+U.S. Department of the Interior: Fish and Wildlife Service (\$12,077,000) Resource Management (\$7,486,000)

-Resource Management (\$7,721,000)

-Ecological Services (\$2,913,000)
+Ecological Services (\$2,718,000)

 These funds will allow the FWS to continue coordination, technical assistance, and partnering efforts with the NPS, the USGS, tribal governments, State agencies, and private organizations involved in the restoration of the South Florida Ecosystem.
-The funds for FY 2015 will also enable the FWS to continue implementing the Multi-Species Recovery Plan, which provides a blueprint for protecting, conserving, and managing the threatened and endangered fish and wildlife resources.
+The funds for FY 2016 will also enable the FWS to continue implementing the Multi-Species Recovery Plan, which provides a blueprint for protecting, conserving, and managing the threatened and endangered fish and wildlife resources.
 The FWS is undertaking comprehensive habitat based strategies for restoration and recovery of species.
 Examples of this include the establishment of panther conservation banks and multi-species management plans.